FrostMando/FrostMando/README.md

-- 👋 Hi, I’m @FrostMando
+- 👋 Hi, I’m @FrostMando, you can call me Max.
 - 👀 I’m interested in game development, AI text adventures and Space Station 14.
 I use Linux as my main OS and VS Code as my IDE.
 - 🌱 I’m currently setting up the environment to work on Space Station 14, a remake of the cult classic Space Station 13.
 - 💞️ I’m dedicated to collaborate on Space Station 14.
 I hope that in the near future I will be a good asset to the SS14 dev team :)